Null controllability of damped nonlinear wave equation: Controllability for linear damped hyperbolic system

-So $\mathcal{F}$ is a contraction map.
-By contraction mapping theorem, $\mathcal{F}$ has a fixed point, this conclude the proof of our main theorem. \end{proof}
+Thus, by \eqref{cond:111}, $\mathcal{F}$ is a contraction map.
+Hence, by applying contraction mapping theorem, $\mathcal{F}$ has a fixed point, this conclude the proof of our main theorem. \end{proof}

-\begin{remark} Compared with HUM, we can find the control function in a quite simpler way due to the damping.
-And we can directly construct the control function and solutions by contraction mapping theorem.
-However, by HUM, one can obtain more information about the control function $u$, such as the $L^2$-optimality of the control.
-Here we do not obtain any optimality for the constructed control in our algorithm. \end{remark}
+\begin{remark} In contrast to the Hilbert Uniqueness Method (HUM), the presence of damping in the system allows for the identification of the control function in a markedly more straightforward manner.
+By applying a damping effect, we are able to construct both the control function and the corresponding solutions directly, leveraging the Contraction Mapping Theorem.
+Nonetheless, the HUM not only ensures the existence of a control function but also yields a wealth of information regarding its properties, such as the $L^2$ -optimality of the control, the algorithm presented herein does not furnish any guarantees concerning the optimality of the constructed control. \end{remark}

-The above idea will be applied to the fully nonlinear case in section 4.
-For the use of the next section, we introduce the idea of Galerkin method to prove Theorem \ref{the example thm}. \begin{proof} We take the standard orthogonal basis $\{\varphi_j\}_{j=1}^\infty$ of $L^2(\Omega)$ such that